osquery/osquery/docs/wiki/development/building.md

 ## Dependencies

 We include a `make deps` command to make it easier for developers to get started with the osquery project. `make deps` uses Homebrew for OS X and traditional package managers for various distributions of Linux.
+Please have sudo installed before running `make deps`.

 WARNING: This will install or build various dependencies on the build host that are not required to "use" osquery, only build osquery binaries and packages.